wowyuarm/WhisperWind-blog/README.md

 2. Sign up for a [Netlify](https://app.netlify.com/) account (free).
 3. Click "New site from Git" on Netlify and select your GitHub repository.
 4. Configure Netlify Identity and Git Gateway (see below).
-5. Update configuration files with your Netlify site URL (see below).
+5. Update the **single required configuration** in `public/admin/index.html` with your Netlify site URL (see below).
 6. Netlify will automatically build and deploy your site.
-7. Access your blog at your Netlify URL and log in to the CMS.
+7. Access your blog at your Netlify URL and log in to the CMS via the "Admin" link or `/admin/`.

 ### Setting Up Decap CMS with Netlify Identity

 Decap CMS allows you to manage your blog content through a web interface.
-Netlify Identity provides the necessary authentication.
+Netlify Identity provides the necessary authentication, and Git Gateway allows the CMS to commit changes directly to your repository.

 #### 1. Set Up Netlify Site and Authentication